nsching/nsching.github.io/projects/community.md

 layout: project
 type: project
 image:
-title: "A Very Thankful November"
+title: "Giving back to the land and its people"
-date: 20224-11
+date: 20224-01-24
 published: true
 labels:
   - Community Service